 Are you sure?

-The Man, who have known the real world before the apocalypses, who has felt the smell of flowers, heart the sounds of life and machines, has enjoyed all the comfort of up-to-day civilization, now conceives the Road as a way of life for his only Son.
+THE MAN, who has known the real world before the apocalypses, who has felt the smell of flowers, heart the sounds of life and machines, has enjoyed all the comfort of up-to-day civilization, now conceives the road as a way of life for his only Son.
 Man or Father strongly coughs with blood and feels himself from bad to worse every day of the journey.
 Father now protects the only matter of his own existence – his Boy.
 As a part of former happy life before the ash and cannibalism.
-The Boy has never seen the beauty of the past world, but he represents the reflection of it – grew up with the memories and issues, what is good and wrong, claimed by his Father.
+THE BOY has never seen the beauty of the past world, but he represents the reflection of it – grew up with the memories and issues, what is good and wrong, claimed by his Father.
 Cormac McCarthy does not declare the meaning of Man’s life directly within the text.
-The Road Father and Son just do their way forward, symbolizing the course of life in its simplicity.
-The Road has existed all the time, before, during and after the mankind, without any specific meaning, except the existence itself.
+The Father and the Son just do their way forward, symbolizing the course of life in its simplicity.
+The Road has existed all the time, before, during and after mankind, without any specific meaning, except the existence itself.

 All the Boy knows is limited with the Road, poor and starving life within the shelters and constant walking ahead.
-Cormac McCarty does not detail the life of this two for the last months or years, past from the death of the Woman (wife and mother).
-How many shelters did they change, how many storages with goods did they found earlier, how many trucks did they used, carrying own belongings, how many simple meaningless dialogues did they performed, reflecting events on the Road.
+Cormac McCarty does not detail the life of these two for the last months or years, past from the death of the Woman (wife and mother).
+How many shelters did they change, how many storages with goods did they found earlier, how many trucks did they use, carrying own belongings, how many simple meaningless dialogues did they performed, reflecting events.
 These two representatives of two different generations and worlds “Before” and “After” do their way beside each other every day.
 In fact, Father has lost all the light of life, giving all his best to the Boy, marching behind.

-Both in The Road book and The Road movie readers and viewers are stunned with the scenes, depicting the Man, who is going to perform inconceivable act – to shot his own Son with a gun.
+Both in a book and in a movie, the readers and viewers are stunned with the scenes, depicting the Man, who is going to perform an inconceivable act – to shot his own Son with a gun.
 He is ready to do this unthinkable thing in order not to allow cannibals to take the Boy, rape him, kill and then eat this child.
-Herewith, the Man care nothing for his own destiny after his shot to Son’s head.
+Herewith, the Man cares nothing for his own destiny after his shot to Son’s head.
 Not because his own life will soon end with a painful and humiliating death, but as a loss of the only meaning of life – Son, have been pushing him forward all these years.
-Although they manage to escape from such an end each and every time, these scenes of an inconceivable act are the plot climax of the Road book by Cormac McCarthy and movie adaptation.
-It’s remarkable for the author to reveal that relationships between Father and Son was inspirited by his own attitude to his Son, even with some direct quotes within the text.
+Although they manage to escape from such an end each and every time, these scenes of an inconceivable act are the plot climax of the book and movie adaptation.
+It’s remarkable for the author to reveal that relationships between Father and Son were inspirited by his own attitude to his Son, even with some direct quotes within the text.

-Another man is now the most dangerous event on the Road.
+Another man is now the most dangerous event to deal with.
 The fittest and enduring ones now form groups to hunt down and kill travelers to obtain belongings and to eat these poor victims.
-This grey world of future gives only two sources of provision to survive.
-The first one is the remaining supplies of former world – generally preserves: peach, tomato, fish and meat, etc. – non-renewable resource with no future.
+This grey world of the future gives only two sources of provision to survive.
+The first one is the remaining supplies of the former world – generally preserves peach, tomato, fish and meat, etc. – non-renewable resources with no future.
 The very next can of vegetables, once found inside abandoned houses or stores, maybe the last.
 Storages with goods and supplies are a kind of miracle.

 The second “resource” with differs “good people” from “bad” ones are human bodies.
-Cannibalism.
+CANNIBALISM.
 Road gangs and even small groups of people kill lonely travelers and eat them.
 Cormac McCarthy knocks out the reader with a number of book scenes of cannibalism.
 Former companions eat the body of a bandit, killed by the Man.
-A group of people, two men and a pregnant woman, cook born child eat this living being.
-Father and Son reveals a “storage of people”, which looks like slaughterhouse for the local road armed gang.
-Cannibalism is an issues which generally pushes away the most impressionable readers and viewers.
+A group of people, two men, and a pregnant woman, cook born child eat this living being.
+Father and Son reveal a “storage of people”, which looks like a slaughterhouse for the local road armed gang.
+Cannibalism is an issue that generally pushes away the most impressionable readers and viewers.

-The road movie adaptation is an example of exceptional work with the original fictional world of a novel by Cormac McCarthy.
+The movie adaptation is an example of exceptional work with the original fictional world of a novel.
 These two pieces of art complement each other.
-The road movie all in all close to the book, reflecting all the main events.
-Characters of Father and Son are more live in the movie adaptation.
+The movie all in all close to the book, reflecting all the main events.
+Characters are more live in the movie adaptation.
 Viggo Mortensen did his dramatic best, depicting the image of the Man.
-It is remarkable, that most of locations in a movie are real ones for actual shooting – one among many of reasons why The road movie impresses.
-Adaptation formally portrays unthinkable world of Cormac McCarthy imagination on a screen.
-We got an exceptional atmosphere of the post-apocalyptic world – may be the best possible depiction within the movie art.
+It is remarkable, that most of the locations in a movie are real ones for actual shooting – one among many of the reasons why The road movie impresses.
+Adaptation formally portrays an unthinkable world of Cormac McCarthy’s imagination on a screen.
+We got an exceptional atmosphere of the post-apocalyptic world – it may be the best possible depiction within the movie art.

-In both version of The Road story Father and Son travel with supermarket basket, carrying some poor supplies and belongings.
-Book present a moment when these two lost the basket and after finding a storage, have to take as much as can be carried away.
+In both versions of the story, Father and Son travel with supermarket basket, carrying some poor supplies and belongings.
+A book presents a moment when these two lost the basket and after finding storage, have to take as much as can be carried away.
 In a movie, they full the basket with pounds of supplies for the future trip ahead.

-Although the world of The Road is grey and dead, without plants or animals, covered with ash, both stories have some bright spots of hope.
-Book characters see live fish in a pond and movie gives us a scene with a bug, inside a can of chewing tobacco.
+Although the world is grey and dead, without plants or animals, covered with ash, both stories have some bright spots of hope.
+Book characters see live fish in a pond and the movie gives us a scene with a bug, inside a can of chewing tobacco.
 These two tiny details give hope for the restoration of life within this world.

-Few scenes from Cormac McCarthy’s book have been omitted in The Road movie adaptation.
-Non-essential discover of clean water in an abandoned house, but one emotional scene of cannibalism with a boiled newborn child.
+Few scenes from the book have been omitted in a movie adaptation.
+Non-essential discovery of clean water in an abandoned house, but one emotional scene of cannibalism with a boiled newborn child.